 When we asked Nicola, one of the amazing guides on our epic River Valley Ride in New Zealand, if she would help us profile a guest horse, she knew just the steed for the job!
 Te One is a Kaimanawa horse and once roamed wild in the Kaimanawa Ranges before he was captured in the biennial muster.
-That’s where our guides, Tommy and Nicola, came in.
 But we’ll let Nicola tell the rest of Te One’s story!

-Horse’s Name: Tommy gave him the regal name Te One Tapu Waara.
+Horse’s Name: Tommy, his trainer, gave him the regal name Te One Tapu Waara.
 Te One, as he is affectionately known, is Maori for Scared Lands, and refers to the region he comes from.
 His name sounds a little bit like Tawny, and many guests have thought this is what we’ve said when they have asked us his name.
 It is pronounced Tee Awnee.